 La Salle University is one of the best schools in the country for Criminal Justice & Corrections.
 After getting their bachelor's degree, criminal justice students generally make an average of $39,483 at the beginning of their careers.
 Situated in Philadelphia, Pennsylvania, this school is a good choice for students who enjoy the buzz of a popular city.

-Graduates of this school typically don't have problems paying back their student loans; only 4.0% are in default.
-Freshmen are not required to live on-campus at La Salle University.
+Graduates of this school typically don't have problems paying back their student loans; only 4.8% are in default.
+Worried about student debt?
+(We don't blame you!) this school and its $23,869 annual net price may be a great match for you.
 For details, check out the college scorecard.

 Any student who is interested in Criminal Justice & Corrections has to take a look at Western Illinois University.
 Students from the criminal justice & corrections major at Western Illinois University get 9.9% more than the typical college grad with the same degree.
 This is an exceptional selection for students who opt for the style of a quaint college town.